 The Incentive Plan establishes two performance periods.
-Incentive Plan participants may earn an annual award following a oneyear performance period (an Annual Award) and may receive a deferred award following a three-year deferral period (a Deferred Award).
+Incentive Plan participants may earn an annual award following a one-year performance period (an Annual Award) and may receive a deferred award following a three-year deferral period (a Deferred Award).
 For each performance period the Board will present an opportunity to Incentive Plan participants to earn a total award (an Incentive Award), which is composed of the Annual Award and the Deferred Award, equal to a percentage of each Incentive Plan participant's annual base salary at the end of the performance period for the Annual Award.
 After the end of a performance period the Board will determine the total Incentive Award of each Incentive Plan participant based on the achievement of the Performance Requirements at a minimum, target, or maximum level.
 As approved by the Board for the 2016 - 2019 performance period, the Incentive Award may range for NEOs other than the President & CEO from 40% to 80% of base salary and from 60% to 100% of base salary for the President & CEO.
 The HR&C Committee has the discretion to award amounts that fall between these ranges based on an interpolation of the performance results.
-The Annual Award will be equal to 50% of the Incentive Award and the Deferred Award will be equal to 50% of the Incentive Award (subject to adjustment based upon achievement of certain Performance Requirements) and will be deferred during the three-year deferral period.
+The Annual Award will be equal to 50% of the Incentive Award (subject to adjustment based upon achievement of certain Performance Requirements) and will be deferred during the three-year deferral period.
 The HR&C Committee may in its discretion increase the Annual Award of an individual Incentive Plan participant to account for such participant's performance that is not captured in the Performance Requirements applicable to such individual.